-This Repel fly repellent is a good option for users who prefer the targeted application that lotion can provide, instead of having to deal with a spray.
+This Repel fly repellent is a good option for those who prefer the targeted application that lotion can provide, instead of having to deal with a spray.
 Just pour out a small amount of lotion, then rub it into any exposed skin, similar to using sunscreen lotion.
 However, users will still want to apply lotion sparingly to the face and avoid the eyes, mouth, and other sensitive areas.

 This fly repellent contains 40 percent DEET, ensuring protection from mosquitoes, ticks, gnats, biting flies, chiggers, and fleas for up to 10 hours before reapplication is needed.
 It’s suitable for campers, golfers, bikers, joggers, and hikers because the lotion is resistant to water and excessive sweating.
-The 4-ounce bottle is compact and easy to pack, so users can tuck it into a large pocket, a bag, or a purse without difficulty.

 These 15 individual fly repellent wipes from Repel come in a travel-size pouch for repelling pests at home or on the go.
 While easy to use, adults should still apply the wipe to children to avoid accidents.
-Users can pull one wipe from the pouch to apply repellent to all exposed skin, using it sparingly on the face while avoiding the eyes and mouth.
+You can pull one wipe from the pouch to apply repellent to all exposed skin, using it sparingly on the face while avoiding the eyes and mouth.
 After application, the repellent will remain effective for up to 10 hours before reapplication is necessary.

 These fly repellent wipes have a peppermint and citronella scent that naturally repels flying insects, but they also contain 30 percent DEET for lasting outdoor protection from mosquitoes, ticks, chiggers, biting flies, no-see-ums, gnats, and fleas.
-The pouch is resealable, so users won’t have to worry about unused wipes drying out between camping trips.
+The pouch is resealable, so you won’t have to worry about unused wipes drying out between camping trips.

 FAQs About Fly Repellents